GrayAi0/ConsoleMenu/README.md

 # To applay this settings do this steps

 # When you create a new menu
-# Just but the new_settings into the class init
+# Just put the new_settings into the class init
 itemMenu = Menu('Items', (0,), settings=new_settings)